 Don Dickenson – Board Member

 Don was born in San Francisco but has resided most of his life in Marin County, for over the 30 years in the Dominican neighborhood of San Rafael.
 He has a Bachelor and Master degrees from the College of Environmental Design at UC Berkeley.
 Don retired at the end of 1999 after working 25 years as a city planner for local public agencies, working on such projects as the artist Christo’s “Running Fence” and film director George Lucas’ Skywalker Ranch.
 Then for 15½ years he was the Director of Planning and Building for the City of Mill Valley.

 Don has also long been active in a number of environmental organizations.
 He served a total of 13 years on the Board of Directors of the Marin Conservation League and was previously on the Board of Directors of Greenbelt Alliance and a member of the Executive Committee of the Marin Group of the Sierra Club.
 He also was a founding member and president of CAPS (Citizen Advocates for Preservation of St. Vincent’s/Silviera) and a founding member of the Save Gold Hill Committee.

-Don has served on the Grand Jury and the Marin County Planning Commission as the representative of the First District and then as an at-large Commissioner.
+Don has served on the Grand Jury and the Marin County Planning Commission since 2003 as a representative of the First District and then as an at-large Commissioner.

 Steve Petterle – Board Member